 - Pre-treat the stain with Persil non-bio liquid.
 Use the Stain Eraser Ball to rub a little of the liquid detergent into the poop stain, and leave it to work for a few minutes before popping the item of clothing in the wash.

-- Wash at the highest temperature possible.
+- If you are washing with detergent alone, wash at the highest temperature possible.
 The care label will tell you what the maximum wash temperature is.
 Tip: If you’re washing a cloth nappy, it’s best not to use fabric softener, as the conditioning ingredients in fabric conditioner can make the nappy less absorbent.

 - Line-dry in the sun, if possible.
 The sun has a natural bleaching effect on those yellow stains!